So, What is Spiritual Direction?

 Once you have decided which spiritual director(s) to interview, email or call them.
 Your list of potential directors may be narrowed by this initial contact.
 If you want to proceed further with a certain spiritual director, set up an initial interview.
 By convention among spiritual directors, the initial interview is free.
 Read more about the initial interview.

-Again, pray before, during, and after the initial interview for God to lead you to the right spiritual director for you at this time in your life.
+Again, pray before, during, and after the initial interview for God to lead you to the right spiritual director for you.
 Then, once you have a sense of leading to a certain director, begin the adventure!